D-Hank/coding-tasks/README.md

 ```
 python3 cli.py
 ```
-on your remote target, which will serve vLLM in a docker instance (also ok to run `run.sh`).
+on your remote target, which will serve Qwen2.5-Coder with vLLM in a docker instance (also ok to run `run.sh`).

 ### Inference

 Run:
 ```
 cd eval
-python inference.py
+python3 inference.py
 ```
 on target (remember to turn off your proxies).
 LLM's answers will be cached as `raw.npy` and extracted programs will be saved as `samples.jsonl`.